AtenDesignGroup/aten-gulp/README.md

 1. `nvm use` This will set the correct version of node.js by checking this project's `.nvmrc` file.
 1. `npm install --global yarn` Yarn is a package manager built on top of npm.
 It's faster than npm and helps ensure each developer is using the same package versions when developing this project.
 For [Homebrew](http://brew.sh/) users, `brew install yarn` also is an option.
 1. `yarn` This installs all the correct packages for this project.
+1. `cp config/index.default.js config/index.js` Creates a configuration file
+1. Open up the newly created config/index.js file and replace the siteRoot & themeDir variables are set according to your project and make other adjustments as needed.

 *note: nvm and yarn should be the only global dependencies needed for this project*